ulysses-camara/ulysses-senteval/README.md

 ## Evaluation and usage specifications

-- Each task is posed as a classification task;
+- Each task set up as a classification task;
 - For each task, a classifier is trained on top of the embedding model under evaluation;
-- The embedding model is not updated during the training, just the classifier attached on top of it;
+- The embedding model is not updated during the training, only the classifier attached on top of it is trained;
-- The classifier architecture is a Logistic Regression except for tasks `F3` and `F5`, in which case it is a feedforward network with 256 hidden units instead;
+- The classifier architecture is a Logistic Regression, except for tasks `F3` and `F5`, where it is a feedforward network with 256 hidden units;
-- Binary tasks are evaluated with Matthews Correlaction Coefficient, whereas multiclass tasks are evaluated using Macro F1-Score adjusted for randomness;
+- Binary tasks are evaluated with Matthews Correlaction Coefficient, while multiclass tasks are evaluated using Macro F1-Score adjusted for randomness;
-- The optimizer used is AdamW with weight decay $w=0.01$;
+- The optimizer used is AdamW with weight decay $w_\text{decay}=0.01$;
-- Although the train hyper-parameters can be changed using the appropriate API parameters, the standard values must be used to compare models;
+- Although the training hyperparameters can be changed using the appropriate API parameters, standard values must be used to compare models;
-- Every pseudo-random number generation is controlled during the execution of this package, hence multiple runs will hold the exact same results;
+- Every pseudo-random number generation is controlled during the execution of this package, ensuring consistent results across multiple runs;
-- Each task is validated using $10 \times 5-$fold repeated cross validation;
+- Each task is validated using $10$x$5-$fold repeated cross validation;
-- Each training procedure is strictly balanced (all classes have the exact same number of instances) using undersampling;
+- Each training procedure is strictly balanced, with all classes having the exact same number of instances, achieved using undersampling;
-- Before each training procedure, a quick hyper-parameter search is issues using grid search for 8 epochs in the following search domain:
+- Before each training procedure, a quick hyper-parameter search is conducted using grid search for 8 epochs, with the following search domain:
-    - learning rate $\eta$: $\{5e-4, 1e-3, 2e-3\}$;
+    - learning rate $\eta$: ${5e-4, 1e-3, 2e-3}$;
-    - Adam's $\beta_1$ $\{0.80, 0.90\}$; and
+    - Adam's $\beta_{1}$: ${0.80, 0.90}$; and
-    - Adam's $\beta_2$: $\{0.990, 0.999\}$.
+    - Adam's $\beta_{2}$: ${0.990, 0.999}$.
 - Task datasets are downloaded automatically.

 ---